xxmark10xx/Project1/README.md

 ### MVPs
 1. To make a game two player
-1. To be able to point out winner tally
+1. To be able to point out winner
 1. Restart button
 1. clickable divs/buttons
 1. able to remove divs based on if "hand" has all fingers up.